 Cheapest cities in Oregon for full coverage

 The table below illustrates the slight premium differences you may see, depending on your ZIP code, within Oregon.
-Cost of living, vehicle repair expenses, theft and vandalism rates and other risk factors all influence the cost of car insurance from one ZIP code to another, according to the Triple-I.
+Cost of living, vehicle repair expenses, theft and vandalism rates and other risk factors all influence the cost of car insurance from one ZIP code to another.

 |City||Average annual full coverage premium||Average monthly full coverage premium|